marklogic/flux/docs/import/embedder/embedder.md

 ### minilm options

 The name "minilm" refers to LangChain4j's support for a [local embedding model](https://docs.langchain4j.dev/integrations/embedding-models/in-process) with no external dependencies.
-This embedding model is primarily intended for prototyping and does not support any configuration options.
+This embedding model is useful for testing vector queries with MarkLogic as it does not require any setup or configuration.

 ### Ollama options

-The `flux-embedding-model-ollama-(version).jar` file uses [langchain4j's support](https://docs.langchain4j.dev/integrations/embedding-models/ollama) for
+The `flux-embedding-model-ollama-1.2.0.jar` file uses [langchain4j's support](https://docs.langchain4j.dev/integrations/embedding-models/ollama) for
 [Ollama](https://ollama.com/) and supports the following options: